higor21/The-Web-Developer-Bootcamp/README.md

 - make a folder and within her write **git clone git@github.com:higor21/The-Web-Developer-Bootcamp.git**
 - execute 'npm install' command
 - is almost ready, now only run **node app.js** and see the application running in the browser

+**Note:** The site is still under development